The Truth About Credit Card Debt Forgiveness

 Debt Management

 A nonprofit credit counseling agency can help you pay off your credit card debt by enrolling you in a debt management plan.
-Once enrolled, you’ll need to make a single payment each month that the agency distributes to your creditors.
+Once enrolled, you’ll need to make a single payment each month that the agency distributes to your creditors on your behalf.

-A credit counselor can also negotiate with your creditors to waive penalties or fees or lower the interest rate.
+A credit counselor can also negotiate with your creditors to waive penalties and late fees or lower the interest rate.
 Once you enroll in a debt management program, you typically won't be able to open any new lines of credit or credit card accounts.
+In fact, you may be required to close most, if not all, of your credit lines to avoid racking up additional debt while you’re going through the debt management program to pay it down.

 Debt Consolidation

 If you have multiple credit cards, debt consolidation is another option to consider.
-Debt consolidation can help you replace your high-interest credit cards with a 0% balance transfer credit card or a debt consolidation loan at a lower interest rate.
-You’ll then have to make a single payment each month.
+Debt consolidation can help you replace your high-interest credit cards with a 0% balance transfer credit card or a debt consolidation loan at a lower interest rate, effectively “refinancing” your unsecured credit card debt.
+Once you pay off all your old debts with the proceeds from your debt consolidation loan, you’ll then only have to make a single payment each month on your debt consolidation loan.

-This option works best if you still have good credit.
+This option works best if you still have “fair” to “good” credit (a FICO score of 680 or better).
 If you can secure a loan at a lower interest rate, debt consolidation can reduce your overall costs and save a considerable amount of money on interest charges.

 Credit Card Debt Forgiveness Programs in 2023